crossplane/docs/content/master/concepts/patch-and-transform.md

 For example, this
 {{<hover label="clampMax" line="8">}}type: clampMax{{</hover>}} requires an
-input to be greater than
+input to be less than
 {{<hover label="clampMax" line="9">}}5{{</hover>}}.

 If an input is higher than